-When my husband and I were discussing Summer vacations we wanted to take with the kids I told him I really wanted to take them to New England.
-I recently lost my dad and some of my fondest memories of him are when my brother & I went on vacations with our Dad, Uncle and our 2 female cousins.
+When my husband and I were discussing family trips for the Summer I told him I really wanted to take the kids to New England.
+I recently lost my dad and some of my fondest memories of him are when my brother & I went on vacations with our Dad, Uncle and our cousins.
 I wanted to have a new experience with my family along with giving them a little feel of the New England charm.
-Newport, RI was the perfect place for this.
+Newport, Rhode Island was the perfect place for this.

 **We paid for meter street parking just before the beach lot.
 The beach lot is $10 and meter was $4 for 3 hours, they take credit cards or change.
 We realized later we could have parked on the side streets (Narragansett Ave & Webster Ave) for free, these would put you right at the Forty Steps.**

 I loved seeing a few artist sitting on the cliff painting/sketching the amazing view.
 If they weren’t deep in thought I would have asked for a business card to buy a piece of art.